nowtryz/YJump/docs/configuration.md

 MySQL
 : a relational database management system based on SQL.
-The most popular open source database Relational
+The most popular open source database

+  Relational
   {: .label .label-yellow }

 MongoDb
 : a NoSQL replicable database

   Document oriented
   {: .label .label-green }
   Coming soon
   {: .label .label-yellow }

 > Prefer using a document oriented implementation as these are the fastest to handle YJump operations.
 Other solutions
-> are maintained support your needs but can slow down the plugin (not that much, but still).
+> are maintained to support your needs but can slow down the plugin (not that much, but still).

 ### Nitrite DB

-This is de default setting ans the most supported implementation by the plugin.
+This is de default setting and the most supported implementation by the plugin.
 To configure the plugin to use nitrite, you must set the implementation to either `nitrite`, `nitrite-database`, `nitrite-java`, `noo`or `no2`.

 ```yaml